air33/air33.github.io/_posts/2016-06-18-The-Design-of-Everyday-Things.md

 new product categories to the marketplace?
 These come about by reconsidering the goals, and always asking what the real goal is: what is called the root cause analysis
+18. and we like to think we understand ourselves.
+But the truth is, we don’t.
+Most of human behavior is a result of subconscious processes.
+We are unaware of them.
+As a result, many of our beliefs about how people behave—including beliefs about ourselves—are wrong.
+19. Cognition and emotion cannot be separated.
+Cognitive thoughts lead to emotions: emotions drive cognitive thoughts.
+The brain is structured to act upon the world, and every action carries with it expectations, and these expectations drive emotions.
+20. A human without a working emotional system has difficulty making choices.
+A human without a cognitive system is dysfunctional.